benoitnabholz/VCF2Fasta/README.md

 The program 1) create a matrix with the reference sequence, 2) add the SNP with good quality and mask the one with low quality and 3) mask site with a "bad" coverage.

+*Warning:* The VCF should not contain haplotype calls or complex alleles.
+Please, use `freebayes ... | vcfallelicprimitives -kg >calls.vcf` or `vt decompose_blocksub` (see https://github.com/freebayes/freebayes#normalizing-variant-representation )

 *Author:* Benoit Nabholz

 --------